Home of Story Kettle

 Note that printable (and technical) pages are simplified, eg. Herb and Spice Chart.
 On content pages much of the link text will not be printed – it looks nicer.

 Titles, descriptions and keywords are unique and mandatory for every page on the website.
+Do not confuse the HTML-head with the page header.
 The title and the short description are also used in links to the page, particularly on index pages.
 Try pig.

 Title – there are THREE titles!

-The third on-the-page title “pig” is a h1-tag in the page header.
+The second on-the-page title “pig” is a h1-tag in the page header.

-The fourth is the last part of the breadcrumbs in the page header.
+The third is the last part of the breadcrumbs in the page header.

 Description – there are TWO descriptions!